-1.3.3 Cohort Review and Auditing Processes
+3. Cohort Review and Auditing Processes

 Federal laws require the NCDPI to verify that all high schools maintain appropriate written documentation showing adjustments to the regulatory adjusted cohort and resulting adjustments to graduation rates.
 The process for calculating the graduation rate was established by the U.S. Department of Education to provide parents, educators, and community members with a more accurate standardized calculation.
 The process allows for meaningful comparisons across states, school districts, and schools helping ensure that the graduation rate is accurate and consistently calculated.
-The calculation of the four-year adjusted cohort graduation rate is defined in Section 8101 [20 U.S.C.
+The calculation of the adjusted cohort graduation rates is defined in Section 8101 [20 U.S.C.
 7801] of the ESSA.

-High schools are required to maintain evidence/documentation for each withdrawal of a student from the calculation of the cohort graduation rates including certifications of death, transfers to private schools, transfers to homeschools, certifications of the student(s) leaving the state or country, and certifications of the student(s) being in a detention center.
-LEA or school accountability directors/test coordinators and the respective superintendents are required to verify the evidence/documentation and affirm the accuracy by signing and dating the End of Year Data Collection Sign Off.
-The Division of Accountability Services calculates the cohort graduation rate and monitors the auditing process.
+High schools are required to maintain evidence or documentation for each withdrawal of a student from the calculation of the cohort graduation rates including certifications of death, transfers to private schools, transfers to homeschools, certifications of the student(s) leaving the state or country, and certifications of the student(s) being in a prison or detention center.
+PSU accountability directors/test coordinators and the respective superintendents are required to verify the evidence or documentation and affirm the accuracy by signing and dating the End of Year Data Collection Sign Off.
+The Office of Accountability and Testing calculates the cohort graduation rate and monitors the auditing process.

-Schools are expected to organize documentation collected for students who have been removed from the cohort and submitted to the district/charter school accountability director/test coordinator for validation and entry.
+Schools are expected to organize documentation collected for students who have been removed from the cohort and submitted to the district or charter school accountability director/test coordinator for validation and entry.